UNITED STATES

 The Company maintains commercial insurance to protect against and manage the risks involved in conducting business.
 The cost to obtain insurance coverage for such risks has significantly increased due to the environment within the commercial insurance industry.
 When the Company renewed its U.S. contract for employee health insurance coverage in 2003, the new contract resulted in significantly higher health insurance costs than in prior years.
 Based on recent negotiations of the 2004 U.S. health insurance contract, these costs are expected to continue to significantly increase in future periods.
 Because these insurance costs relate to personnel, they are allocated to each functional area of the Company and will increase cost of sales, sales and marketing, research and development, and general and administrative expenses in future periods.

-On July 30, 2002 the Sarbanes-Oxley Act (the “Act”) was signed into law.
+On July 30, 2002 the Sarbanes-Oxley Act (the Act) was signed into law.
 The Act contains far-reaching corporate governance reforms and new disclosure requirements for public companies.
-Certain of the Act’s provisions became effective immediately, while other provisions will be implemented through December 31, 2004.
+Certain of the Acts provisions became effective immediately, while other provisions will be implemented through December 31, 2004.
 Costs to comply with the provisions of the Act, including legal and accounting fees, will result in higher general and administrative expenses in future periods.

 Other Income.
 Other income decreased by $840,000 from a gain of $32,000 in the 2002 third quarter to a loss of $808,000 during the 2003 third quarter.
 This decrease is primarily the result of recording an other than temporary impairment loss on an equity investment during the 2003 quarter of approximately $600,000.
 This investment has no remaining book value.

 Income Tax Provision.
-The Company’s effective rates of taxation were 24.6% in the 2003 quarter and 30.0% in the 2002 quarter.
-During the quarter ended September 30, 2003, the Company recorded a provision of 32% on its quarterly pre-tax income and approximately $500,000 for additional export benefits and research credits determined in connection with the completion of the Company’s 2002 federal income tax return.
+The Companys effective rates of taxation were 24.6% in the 2003 quarter and 30.0% in the 2002 quarter.
+During the quarter ended September 30, 2003, the Company recorded a provision of 32% on its quarterly pre-tax income and approximately $500,000 for additional export benefits and research credits determined in connection with the completion of the Companys 2002 federal income tax return.
 The rates recorded by the Company are lower than the federal and state combined statutory rate as a result of export benefits, as well as the generation of research and experimentation credits.
 The Company expects that the effective tax rate will be in the range of 30% - 32% for the year ending December 31, 2003.

 18

-In November 2000, the United States enacted the FSC Repeal and Extraterritorial Income Exclusion Act (the “Act”) in response to a challenge from the World Trade Organization (“WTO”) that the existing tax benefits provided by foreign sales corporations were prohibited tax subsidies.
-The Act generally repealed the foreign sales corporation and implemented an extraterritorial income (“ETI”) tax benefit.
+In November 2000, the United States enacted the FSC Repeal and Extraterritorial Income Exclusion Act (the Act) in response to a challenge from the World Trade Organization (WTO) that the existing tax benefits provided by foreign sales corporations were prohibited tax subsidies.
+The Act generally repealed the foreign sales corporation and implemented an extraterritorial income (ETI) tax benefit.
 Upon introduction of the ETI tax benefit, the European Union stated that it did not believe the ETI provisions bring U.S. tax law into WTO-compliance and asked the WTO to rule on the matter.
 On August 30, 2002, the WTO ruled that the European Union may impose up to $4 billion per year in retaliatory duties against U.S. exports.
 In March 2003, the European Union approved a retaliation list of specific products but has not yet imposed sanctions.
 The WTO decision does not repeal the ETI tax benefit and it does not require the European Union to impose trade sanctions, so it is not possible to currently predict the future impact of the WTO decision.
-In fiscal year 2002, export benefits reduced the Company’s effective tax rate by approximately 4.3%.
-Any prospective changes regarding tax benefits associated with the Company’s export sales or other federal and state tax planning vehicles may adversely impact the Company’s effective tax rate and decrease its net income in future periods.
+In fiscal year 2002, export benefits reduced the Companys effective tax rate by approximately 4.3%.
+Any prospective changes regarding tax benefits associated with the Companys export sales or other federal and state tax planning vehicles may adversely impact the Companys effective tax rate and decrease its net income in future periods.

 Net Income.
-The Company’s net income in the 2003 quarter was $5.4 million as compared to $4.1 million in the 2002 quarter.
+The Companys net income in the 2003 quarter was $5.4 million as compared to $4.1 million in the 2002 quarter.
 Diluted earnings per share increased to $0.33 in the 2003 quarter as compared to $0.26 in the 2002 quarter as a result of the increase in net income.
 The weighted average shares used in computing diluted earnings per share were 16.2 million in the 2003 quarter and 15.5 million in the 2002 quarter.

 Nine Months Ended September 30, 2003 Compared to Nine Months Ended September 30, 2002

 Revenue.
-The Company’s total revenue increased 22.1% in the nine months ended September 30, 2003 to $80.3 million as compared with $65.7 million for the nine months ended September 30, 2002.
+The Companys total revenue increased 22.1% in the nine months ended September 30, 2003 to $80.3 million as compared with $65.7 million for the nine months ended September 30, 2002.
 Total revenue in the nine-month period of 2003 included approximately $12.2 million related to CFX.

-On average, for the nine-month period of 2003, the U.S. dollar was approximately 12% weaker, when measured against the Company’s primary European foreign currencies, than for the nine months ended September 30, 2002.
+On average, for the nine-month period of 2003, the U.S. dollar was approximately 12% weaker, when measured against the Companys primary European foreign currencies, than for the nine months ended September 30, 2002.
 The weakening resulted in increased revenue and operating income during the 2003 period, as compared with the corresponding 2002 period, of approximately $1.5 million and $866,000, respectively.
 International and North American revenues, as a percentage of total revenue, were 61.0% and 39.0%, respectively, in the nine months ended September 30, 2003 and 53.9% and 46.1%, respectively, in the nine months ended September 30, 2002.

 Software license revenue increased 18.6% in the 2003 nine-month period to $40.5 million from $34.1 million in the 2002 corresponding period.
 The CFX-related software license revenue was approximately $6.4 million for the period from the acquisition date of February 26, 2003 through September 30, 2003.